Music by Patrick Hartnett for Thomas the Rhymer

 4 Additional Pieces by Patrick Hartnett

-Thanks to Patrick for his permission to use 4 early musical sketches he composed for Thomas the Rhymer
+Early musical sketches composed for Thomas the Rhymer